harrisonstatham/HSMissileCommand/README.md

 ## Notes
 1. I have applied a MIT copyright to all of this.
 However, if you are a GT student you are bound by the honor code.

-    * I will not be responsible if you are caught cheating whilst using my code!!
+    * I will not be responsible if you are caught cheating while using my code!!
     * I provide this repo as a, potential, future reference to other students, NOT as a "hey look, I can copy, and paste this code, and call it mine".
     * If you're caught cheating, don't drag me into your mess.